AerionTechnologies/jest-pr-diff-codecoverage/README.md

         coverage-file: 'coverage/lcov.info'
         minimum-coverage: '80'
         github-token: ${{ secrets.GITHUB_TOKEN }}
-        update-comment: 'true'  # Update existing comment instead of creating new ones
+        update-comment: 'true'  # Hide existing comment and create new one
 ```

 When `update-comment` is enabled:
 - The action will look for an existing coverage comment from a previous run
-- If found, it will update that comment with the new coverage data
+- If found, it will hide that comment in a collapsible section and create a new one
-- If no existing comment is found, it will create a new one
+- If no existing comment is found, it will just create a new one
-- This helps keep PR conversations clean by avoiding multiple coverage comments
+- This keeps the latest coverage report prominent while preserving the history

 ### HTML Coverage Reports